Working together, learning together: A lived experience guide to co-production

 This podcast considers co-production, how the discussion around it is still quite theoretical, and what it really means for people with lived experience of services and practitioners.

-Claire Williams, Research in Practice Research and Development Officer, speaks to Clenton Farquharson.
+Claire Williams, Research and Development Officer at Research in Practice, speaks to Clenton Farquharson.
 Clenton is Chair of Think Local Act Personal Partnership board, a Trustee of the race equality foundation, an Ambassador for disability rights and he has lived experience of social care services.